 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Data does not include any accompaniments but does include 1 tablespoon of brown sugar for adding to the finished pudding.
+- Data does not include any accompaniments but does include 1 tablespoon of soft brown sugar for adding to the cooked pudding.

 - Leftover pudding can be stored within a covered container and placed in the refrigerator for up to 3-4 days.

-- Whole spotted dick puddings can be stored within the pudding basin but do allow the pudding and the pudding bowl if its made from ceramic, stone, glass, etc to come to room temperature before reheating as the change in temperature could crack the dish.
+- Spotted dick pudding can be stored within the pudding bowl but do allow the pudding and basin, if its made from ceramic, stone, or glass such as pyrex, to come to room temperature before reheating as the change in temperature could crack the dish.

 - Freeze spotted dick pudding for up to 3-4 months.
-Defrost completely before enjoying at room temperature or reheated.
+Defrost completely to room temperature before reheating.

 - Alternatively place the pudding into an oven-safe dish and cover with a piece of kitchen foil and reheat in a hot oven for 10-15 minutes or until warmed through.